openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-linux.md

 - In the container, non-root user must be in the `video` and `render` groups.
 To add a user to the render group, follow the [Configuration Guide for the Intel® Graphics Compute Runtime for OpenCL™ on Ubuntu* 20.04](https://github.com/openvinotoolkit/docker_ci/blob/master/configure_gpu_ubuntu20.md).

-To build a OpenVINO Docker* image with access to GPU, add the following commands to a Dockerfile:
+To configure a OpenVINO Docker* image with access to GPU, add the following commands to a Dockerfile:

 **Ubuntu 18.04/20.04**:
 ```sh